LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/forwardResource/mtls-forward-get.md

 ---
-pagename: MTLS forawrd get request
+pagename: Forward get request
-redirect_from:
-  - xxx.html
 keywords:
 sitesection: Documents
 categoryname: "Security & Authenication"
 documentname: MTLS API
 subfoldername: Methods
+permalink: mtls-methods-forward-get-request.html
 ---

 This API forward GET requests with required certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).